[Promethean]Transmutations

 Altered Body: The character’s body alters as desired.
 He can make his body rubbery and pliant, or harden it like rock.
 Regardless of the method, the character gains armor equal to the activation successes as his body simply absorbs or deflects impacts.

-39 responses to “[Promethean]Transmutations”
+39 thoughts on “[Promethean]Transmutations”

-That.
+1. That.
 Is.
 So.
 COOL!
 Now I understand what happened in the Anthology and why it said that he had shed the transmutations.

 Quick question, is Procrustean Shape a scene-long power?
 I couldn’t find the answer, but for 3 Pyros I’d guess that it is.